Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 ### What I have done

-I started by deleting unused plugins and configuration.
-I didn't mean to spend so much time on this but once I got started I couldn't stop.
-Understanding how things work and improving my daily workflows with new knowledge was so fun and exciting.
+I started by deleting unused plugins and configuration, then I looked for plugins to fix and improve a few things that were bothering me.

+Once I got started I couldn't stop.
+Learning how things work and improving my daily workflows with new knowledge was so fun and exciting.

 #### Books

-I looked for plugins to fix and improve a few things that were bothering me.
-Then I wanted to understand help pages and plugin READMEs so I started checking out books:
+To understand vim help pages and plugin READMEs I started checking out books.

 * [Learning the vi and Vim Editors, 8th Edition](https://www.oreilly.com/library/view/learning-the-vi/9781492078791/),
 * [Practical Vim, 2nd Edition](https://learning.oreilly.com/library/view/practical-vim-2nd/9781680501629/),